KimleeHeng/azure-network-protocols/README.md

 # Inspecting Network Protocols within Azure

-This tutorial outlines the steps on how to inspect and analyze packets and network protocols using Wireshark within Azure Virtual Machines
+This tutorial outlines the steps on how to observe network traffics and protocols using Wireshark within Azure Virtual Machines

 ## Prerequisites Needed
 - Microsoft Azure Subscription (Free/Pay as you go)